Types of Business Finance in the UK: A Plain-English Guide for SME Owners

 Key questions to ask yourself

-1. Do I need the full amount now, or in tranches as I use it?
-If you need capital gradually, a revolving facility is more efficient than a lump sum you pay interest on before deploying.
+- Do I need the full amount now, or in tranches as I use it?
+If you need capital gradually, a revolving facility might be more efficient than a lump sum you pay interest on before deploying.

-2. Is my revenue predictable or variable?
+- Is my revenue predictable or variable?
 Seasonal or variable businesses find fixed monthly repayments most painful precisely when business is quiet.
-A revolving facility, where repayments align with what you’ve drawn, suits variable revenue better.
+A revolving facility, where repayments align with what you’ve drawn, might suit variable revenue better.

 Frequently asked questions